Programs and Events

 Ikebana International Naples Chapter #160

 A full schedule of dates, topics, and presenters is listed below.
-Please check our website and email announcements regularly for updates.
+Please review the details for each meeting to see whether materials are needed for a hands-on experience.

 Featured Event: